SushCodes01/Alzheimer-s-Detection-UIUC-SigNLL/README.md

    Finding datasets
    Clean up audio and get it ready for training
 2. Audio conversion to data
-   Creatign and training model (probably RNN for audio features) Decide how high or low level the project should be Deciding how to best convert audio to data (frequency-time)
+   Creating and training model (probably RNN for audio features) Decide how high or low level the project should be Deciding how to best convert audio to data (frequency-time)
 3. Classification of data